Mullebrouck/code-my-life/trailer.md

 > - If your life sucks 20% you **need** to watch this channel
 > - If your life sucks 1% or less, you *still* need to watch this channel

+How can code help you?
+> learn tips and tricks to be faster at your job
+>

 Closing
 > So be proactive and subscribe right now, to receive tips and tricks from **Code my life**